 But shouldn’t the contrasting terms in the ad copy be parallel?
 Not at all—after all, this is English, a highly flexible language, we’re talking about.
 The woman pictured in the ad is asking for a hand up—a figurative boost—not for something handed out.

-3 Responses to “A Handout About Compound Words”
+3 thoughts on “A Handout About Compound Words”

 Interesting.
 I almost always still hyphenate “make-up”.
 “Makeup” is simply not a word in my mind.